Why Federal Grants Matter to New Yorkers

 We will be adding stories from the Department of Social Services soon.

-Current Funding: See How Federal Grants Support DSS in FY 2019
+See How Federal Grants Support DSS in FY 2021

-DSS’s FY19 Adopted Budget is more than $10 billion, of which 16 percent ($1.6 billion) comes from the federal government through thirteen individual grants.
+DSS’s FY 20 Adopted Budget is more than $10 billion, of which 15 percent ($1.5 billion) comes from the federal government through thirteen individual grants.
 Of those, just three federal grants account for more than 80 percent of DSS’s federal grants.

-DSS’s spending is divided into twenty-one program areas, also known as budget functions.
+DSS’s budget is divided into twenty-one program areas.
 Each program area relies on a mix of funding sources and is uniquely vulnerable to budget cuts.
-For example, Public Assistance Grants — which supports families and single adults in need of financial assistance — relies on the largest sum of federal grants ($581 million), while Home Energy Assistance — which supports funding for low income clients to help pay heating and cooling costs — relies on the largest share of federal grants (99 percent).
+For example, Public Assistance Grants — which supports families and single adults in need of financial assistance — relies on the largest sum of federal grants ($443 million), while Home Energy Assistance — which supports funding for low income clients to help pay heating and cooling costs — relies on the largest share of federal grants (99 percent).